 While this isn’t a method I use often since it takes a while, there may be a time you need a giant batch of quinoa which is harder to do on the stove or Instant Pot.

-I don’t suggest this method if you are just cooking 1 cup of dry quinoa, I’d at least do 2 or 3 in a regular sized slow cooker.
+I don't suggest this method if you are just cooking 1 cup of dry quinoa, I'd at least do 2 or 3 cups in a regular sized slow cooker.
 The ratio of quinoa to liquid will be in the middle of the stove top and the Instant Pot.
-You need about 1/4 cup less.
+You need about ¼ cup less.

 - Add everything to the slow cooker.

-- Cook on high for 2-3 hours or on high for 4-6.
-Keep check and testing to get the perfect end result.
+- Cook on high for 2-3 hours or on low for 4-6.

 - Smoked paprika